-Southern California deluge kills 8 as rivers of mud wipe out homes
+Southern California deluge kills 13 as rivers of mud wipe out homes

 The rainfall rate of more than 1.5 inches per hour in parts of Southern California overwhelmed the landscape.

-About a half-inch per hour is enough to start mudslides, said Robbie Monroe of the National Weather Service in Oxnard.
+About a half inch per hour is enough to start mudslides, said Robbie Monroe of the National Weather Service in Oxnard.

 The downpour is overpowering a terrain especially vulnerable in the wake of recent fires.
-The Thomas Fire

 -- the largest wildfire in California's recorded history -- has burned more than 281,000 acres in Santa Barbara and Ventura counties since it began in early December.
 It was 92% contained, and officials don't expect full containment until later this month.

+Fayram said crews working to clear mud and debris from roadways saw "boulders the size of trucks that came rolling down the hillsides."

+"This is a disaster, much worse than the mudslides of 1995," Fayram said.
+We're trying to get help from federal and state officials."

-The cruel irony is that the region has suffered from years of drought, and officials say they need the rain to regrow plants and trees that help keep the hillsides together and flood-proof.
+The region has suffered from years of drought, and officials say they need the rain to regrow plants and trees that help keep the hillsides together and floodproof.

 Mudslides are not uncommon to the area and can be deadly.